mobily-enterprises/simpleschema/README.md

 ## What castAndCheck() does

-The `castAndCheck()` function takes as parameters 1) The object to manipulate 2) An array which will be populated with errors 3) An options object that will be passed to the functions.
+The `castAndCheck()` function takes as parameters 1) The object to manipulate 2) An array which will be populated with errors 3) An `options` object that will be passed to the functions.

 The function first of all takes the passed object and casts its values to the right type for the schema.
 This means that `"10"` (the string) will become `10` (the number) if the type is "number".

-It then applies all parameters passed in order.
+It then applies all parameters passed in order (the "check" phase).

 The `errors` array variable will be populated in case of problems.
 So, your code should check if the passed variable has grown after the `castAndCheck()`.
-The `errors` varialbe will be ab array of objects, in the format:
+The `errors` varialbe will be an array of objects, in the format:

     [
       { field: 'nameOfFieldsWithProblems', message: 'Message to the user for this field', mustChange: true }, { field: 'nameOfAnotherField', message: 'Message to the user for this other field', mustChange: false }, ]

-As a result, when there is an error the module will simply `push()` to `errors`:

-    if( typeof( r ) === 'string' ) p.errors.push( { field: p.fieldName, message: r, mustChange: true } );

-If the object has a field that is not in the schema, it will add an error for that field in `errors`.
+### Parameters specific to `castAndCheck()`

 Note: in some cases, you want to define a schema, and then want to `castAndCheck()` to it with some exceptions.
 For example, you might want to `castAndCheck()` a new record, which doesn't yet have an ID.
-In this case you would:
+Basically, you want to apply `castAndCheck()`, but with some exceptions.
+In this case you would write:

     // Do schema cast and check for a new record self.schema.castAndCheck(  body, errors, { notRequired: [ '_id' ], skipCast: [ '_id' ]  } );

-## Cleaning up

-The module allows you to clean up all fields with a specific attribute set as a non-falsy value:
+The option `skipCast` will ensure that no casting will be applied to the field; the option `notRequired` will ensure that no error is thrown if that field is missing alltogether.

+## Extending a schema

+The basic schema is there to be extended.
+It's very easy to define new types (casting) and new parameters (field manipulation): all you need to do is create a new constructor that inherits from Schema, and add appropriately named methods.

+For example:

     var Schema = require( 'simpleschema' );
-    var errors = [];

-    personSchema = new Schema( {
-      name: { type: 'string', trim: 20 },
-      age: { type: 'number', default: 30, max: 140 },
-      rank: { type: 'number', default: 99, max: 99, doNotSave: true },
-    });

-    // Create an object
-    var obj = { name: "Tony", age: "30" };
+    var NewSchema = declare( Schema, {

-    // ...
-    personSchema.cleanup( obj, 'doNotSave' );

-This is handy when a web form submits extra data that is not for the database, and you want to clean the object up before writing the information to the database.

-## Async validator functions

-You might want to do some async validation.
-The in-field validation function is clearly syncronous, as it's meant to be used just for simple validation.
-However, you can also do more advanced async validation:

-    var Schema = require( 'simpleschema' );
-    var errors = [];

-    personSchema = new Schema(
-      {
-        name: { type: 'string', trim: 20 },
-        rank: { type: 'number', default: 99, max: 99 },
+      incrementByTypeParam: function( p ){
+        if( typeof( p.value ) !== 'number' ) return; // Only works with numbers
+        return p.value = p.value + p.definitionValue;
       },
-      {
-        // Function to validate a whole object asyncronously
-        // passed as an option to the schema

-        validate: function( object, schema, errors, cb ){
-           db.find({ name: object.name } , function( err, doc ){
-             if( err ){
-               cb( err );
-             } else {
-               if( doc.name != object.name ){
-                  errors.push( { field: 'name', message: 'Name mismatch!' } );
-               }
-               cb( null );
-             }
-           }
+      booleanTypeCast: function( definition, value, fieldName, failedCasts ){
+        if( value ) return 1;
+        return 0;
       },

-      }
-    );

-    // Create an object
-    var obj = { name: "Tony", age: "30" };

-    // Cast the object, assigning defaults etc. personSchema.castAndCheck( obj, errors, { myOption: 1 } ); //  { name: "Tony", age: 30, rank: 99 }
-    personSchema.validate( obj,  errors, function( err ){
-      if( err ){
-         next( err );
-      } else {

-        if( errors.length ){
-        // ...
-        }

-      }
     });

-Asyncronous validation is much more complex.
-It's not possible to implement an async function that performs per-field validation, because `castAndCheck()` itself is syncronous.
-While it _is_ possible to turn `castAndCheck()` into an asyncronous function, this change will also imply a change in the mame of the module, from `simpleschema` to `complexschema`.

-## Behind the scenes

-The Schema class is based on named helper functions.
+Now in your schema you can have entries like:

+    age:     { type: 'number', incrementBy: 10 },
+    enabled: { type: 'boolean' },

 Everything happens in two phases: casting (using the internal function `_cast()`) and manipulation (using `_check()`).

-### Casting
+### Types

-For casting, for example, when `castAndCheck()` encounters:
+Types are defined by casting functions.
+When `castAndCheck()` encounters:

     surname: { type: 'string', lowercase: true },

 It looks into the schema for a function called `stringTypeCast`.
 It finds it, so it runs:

     stringTypeCast: function( definition, value, fieldName, failedCasts ){